 Hydrology

 Site hydrology is critically important to the effectiveness of a buffer to capture and retain P. The rate, velocity, and volume of overland flow typically drives P transport to a buffer as well as within it (Gilley et al., 2016; Lowrance et al., 2005; Abu-Zreig et al., 2003; Younos et al., 1998; Mander et al., 1997).
 For example, Borin et al., (2005) found that soluble P loading to buffers is positively correlated with runoff volume.
 Lower runoff velocity and greater water retention time in a buffer increase result in more contact time with soil and vegetation and less transport capacity for fine particles to which P can be adsorbed (Abu-Zreig et al., 2003).
-As expected multiple researchers have determined that buffers are ineffective at removal of P from concentrated flows (Gilley et al., 2016; Schmitt et al., 1999; Daniels and Gilliam, 1996; Dillaha et al., 1988).
+Multiple researchers have determined that buffers are ineffective at removal of P from concentrated flows (Gilley et al., 2016; Schmitt et al., 1999; Daniels and Gilliam, 1996; Dillaha et al., 1988).
 Concentrated runoff flows from agricultural fields should be dispersed before entering a riparian buffer (Daniels and Gilliam, 1996; Dillaha et al., 1988).
 Similarly, tile drains that cause runoff to bypass a buffer will reduce P removal effectiveness (Georgakakos et al., 2018).

 Buffer retention is most efficient when the P loading events are infrequent and of short duration (Schmitt et al., 1999; Mander et al., 1997; Magette et al., 1989).
 According to Weld et al. (2001), “most of the P exported from agricultural watersheds generally comes from only a small part of the landscape during a few relatively large storms.”
 This highlights the importance of implementing general BMPs that minimize runoff from smaller, more frequent storm events as well as BMPs targeted to address areas that are more likely to produce runoff during larger, more infrequent storms.